iluwatar/java-design-patterns/curiously-recurring-template-pattern/README.md

 ## Intent of Curiously Recurring Template Pattern Design Pattern

-Curiously Recurring Template Pattern (CRTP) is used to achieve a form of static polymorphism by having a class template derive from a template instantiation of its own class, allowing method overriding and polymorphic behavior at compile time rather than at runtime.
+The Curiously Recurring Template Pattern (CRTP) is a powerful design pattern in Java used to achieve static polymorphism.
+By having a class template derive from a template instantiation of its own class, CRTP enables method overriding and compile-time polymorphic behavior, enhancing efficiency and performance in your Java applications.

 ## Detailed Explanation of Curiously Recurring Template Pattern Pattern with Real-World Examples

 Real-world example

 > Consider a scenario where a library system manages various types of media: books, DVDs, and magazines.
 Each media type has specific attributes and behaviors, but they all share common functionality like borrowing and returning.
->
-> Using the Curiously Recurring Template Pattern (CRTP), you can create a base template class `MediaItem` that includes these common methods.
-Each specific media type (e.g., `Book`, `DVD`, `Magazine`) would then inherit from `MediaItem` using itself as a template parameter.
-This allows each media type to customize the common functionality without the overhead of virtual methods.
+By applying the Curiously Recurring Template Pattern (CRTP) in Java, you can create a base template class `MediaItem` encompassing these common methods.
+Each specific media type (e.g., `Book`, `DVD`, `Magazine`) would inherit from `MediaItem` using itself as a template parameter.
+This approach allows each media type to customize shared functionality efficiently, avoiding the overhead of virtual methods.
->
-> For example, `Book` would inherit from `MediaItem<Book>`, allowing the library system to use polymorphic behavior at compile-time, ensuring that each media type implements the necessary methods efficiently.
-This approach provides the benefits of polymorphism and code reuse while maintaining high performance and type safety.

 In plain words

-> Make certain methods within a type to accept arguments specific to its subtypes.
+> The CRTP in Java ensures that certain methods within a type can accept arguments specific to its subtypes, enabling more efficient and type-safe polymorphic behavior at compile time.

 Wikipedia says